- When you are negotiating, never make assumptions, and do not rush.

-Whether you're negotiating your salary at a new job, asking for a raise in pay, or overseeing a business deal, negotiation is a skill that every professional needs — but it's no easy feat.
+Whether you're negotiating your salary at a new job, asking for a pay raise or overseeing a business deal, negotiation is a skill that every professional needs – but it's no easy feat.

 "Failing to prepare is preparing to fail," Fletcher said.
 "Preparation means gathering and understanding the hard data – for example, your comparables – but it also means having 360-degree awareness."

-2. Don't rush through it.
+2. Don't rush.
 Negotiations take time, especially if you want them to go smoothly.
 Take the time to establish a real relationship with the other party, Fletcher advised.

 "Share a little piece of personal information that signals your openness and desire for connection," she said.
 "Doing so can shift a negotiation from an adversarial battle to a productive conversation."